 - Dredge each piece of chicken in the buttermilk, and then the breadcrumbs.
 Repeat this process again.

 - Place the chicken tenders in the dutch oven (fully submerged) and fry for 3-4 minutes until golden brown.
 Remove, set on a paper towel, sprinkle with salt and let rest for 5 minutes.
+Keep chicken tenders warm by placing on a baking sheet in the oven after they have drained.

 For the waffles